Keep an eye on your inbox, the lastest consumer news is on it's way!

 I was called by Select Vehicle Marketing to advertise with them when I advertised my plane.
 The factor that led me to use a third party to assist in the sale of my vehicle was to get more exposure.
 It’s a rare airplane and the more exposure, the better.
 Select called and filled it all out and charged me a bunch of money.
 It did appear in various sites on the Internet.
 But my experience with them was not good.
 I’m not angry with them -- I’m just very disappointed.

-Select Vehicle Marketing Company Profile
+Select Vehicle Marketing Company Information

 - Company Name: